openpra-org/openpra-monorepo/README.md

-The `--save-exact` flag is enforced to ensure that the exact version of a package is installed, which helps in maintaining consistency and avoiding issues with minor updatesthat may introduce breaking changes.
+The `--save-exact` flag is enforced to ensure that the exact version of a package is installed, which helps in maintaining consistency and avoiding issues with minor updates that may introduce breaking changes.

 When installing packages, you also need to decide whether to use `--save-dev` or `--save`: